JNRowe/jnrowe.github.io/articles/dropping_gentoo.rst

 Take a left in 100 metres
 -------------------------

-Regrettably over the years we diverged, almost to the point that saying we use Gentoo almost feels like a lie.
+Over the years we regrettably diverged heavily from upstream, almost to the point that saying we use Gentoo almost feels like a lie.

 Before our first product shipped we had already switched to maintaining the essential toolchain packages like GCC and glibc ourselves.
 I can't recall the